• Skip to main content

 Documents Required for Directors and Shareholders (or Partners in an LLP)

-Each director, shareholder, or partner must submit at least one of the following documents to prove their identity:
+Each director, shareholder, or partner must submit at least one valid identity proof.
+The most commonly accepted documents are:

 • Passport